#601) Shane (1953)

 - I’m about thirty seconds into this movie and I already love the cinematography.
 One of the last films shot in the original Technicolor process, “Shane” has the lush, vibrant colors we associate with classic movies: the natural beauty of the Wyoming mountain range (including Grand Teton) juxtaposed with the drab earth tones of the land and the cabins.
 In addition, there are plenty of lovely visual compositions during the dialogue scenes that help tell the story and develop character.

-- This was my introduction to Alan Ladd, who doesn’t have a lot of classics on his resume (his only other NFR appearance is a brief appearance as a reporter in “Citizen Kane“).
+- This was my introduction to Alan Ladd, who doesn’t have a lot of classics on his resume (his only other NFR appearance is a brief turn as a reporter in “Citizen Kane“).
 He’s stoic, I give him that, but maybe his Shane is a little too passive?
 I guess I don’t have any other Ladd performances to base this one off of.
 There’s also a Robert Mitchum quality about Ladd’s voice, so that’s not helping.

 - After being genuinely delighted by her work in “Mr. Smith Goes to Washington”, I was a bit let down by Jean Arthur in “Shane”.
 She’s a little too old for the part (Ms. Arthur was 50 during production), and it doesn’t help that Marian is sidelined for most of the movie, given no plot responsibility whatsoever, other than to say “Joey, stop it” every few minutes.
 There’s also a lot of glancing going on between Marian and Shane.
 Was there a “forbidden romance” subplot cut from the novel?